From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Connecting DV and CV States via the Tomographic JS and HP Maps

 where the kernels are

-The explicit view of these kernels is provided in Appendix~\ref{app_5}.
+The explicit view of these kernels is provided in~\ref{app_5}.
+The latter one-to-one transformation can be easily written for a multi-mode state.
 Using the fact that the Wigner function is a Radon transform of the symplectic tomogram, the connection of the photon-number tomogram to the Wigner function is straightforward.
+Using \eqref{1414_1}, with the exact view of the kernel given in~\ref{app_5}, we get the transformation from the CF of the symplectic tomogram to the photon-count tomogram:

+This integral transform is the most convenient for KQSE method application, where we start from the homodyne data, estimate the CF of the symplectic tomogram in a nearly optimal way and reconstruct the photon-count tomogram by simply substituting the CFs in \eqref{1350_1}.
+We show how this works on the real experimental data in the following section.